boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    for 5QI-unaware slices.
 Each slice is assigned a single egress queue.
-The sum of slice CIRs, used as the weight in weighted queueing model, should not exceed the physical capacity of the attachment circuit.
+The sum of slice CIRs, used as the weight in weighted queueing model, should not exceed the physical capacity of the AC.
 Slice requests above this limit should be rejected by the RFC 9543 NSC, unless an already established slice with lower priority, if such exists, is preempted.